 More interior door painting tips:

-- You can do the same tape treatment with other spots on the door, such as the inset for the door lock.
+- You can do the same tape treatment with other door hardware, such as the inset for the door lock or door knobs.

 - Don’t forget, sand down your doors where possible to help the paint adhere to the surface faster.